NickPGibson/languagellama/README.md

 ## About Language LLama

 Language Llama is an app written in Flutter, a cross-platform app framework that enables apps to be developed using a single codebase for multiple platforms.
-Language LLama uses Firebase to manage user authentication and storage.
+Language Llama uses Firebase to manage user authentication and storage.
-Language LLama is supported on iOS, android and the web.
+Language Llama is supported on iOS, android and the web.

 ### Features
 * An interactive word matching game to help you learn vocabulary in English and Spanish